 The MS Hug

-In MS, the body mistakenly attacks its healthy nerve cells.
+In multiple sclerosis (MS), the body mistakenly attacks its healthy nerve cells.
 This can lead to a variety of neurological symptoms.
 Some of these include:1,2

 - A burning sensation across different areas of the body